JZMNE/Makeover-Monday-Projects/README.md

 This repository is organized to provide easy navigation and access to the visualizations created during the Makeover Monday Challenge.
 Here's a brief overview of the repository structure:

-- **[Week_X](Week_X):** This directory contains the visualizations and relevant files for the specific week's challenge.
-Each week is appropriately labeled for quick reference.
+- **[Week_X_Title](Week_X_Title):** This directory contains the visualizations and relevant files for the specific week's challenge.
+Each week is appropriately labelled for quick reference.

 - **[Images](Images):** Explore this directory to view snapshots and high-resolution images of the visualizations.
 These images capture the essence of the data transformations and insights gained during the Makeover Monday Challenge.

-- **[Data](Data):** Find the original datasets as well as an augmented datasetfor each challenge in this directory.
-It's essential to have access to the raw data to understand the context and perform your own analyses.
+- **[Data](Data):** Find the original datasets as well as an augmented dataset for each challenge in this directory.
+It's essential to have access to the raw data to understand the context and perform your analyses.

 - **[Scripts](Scripts):** If applicable, this directory may contain any custom scripts or code snippets used during the data visualization process.